jmfrancklab/jmfrancklab.github.io/_includes/welcome.md

 synthetic materials.
 In particular, we specialize in magnetic resonance techniques that communicate with both electron and nuclear spins to probe nanometer-scale structure and dynamics.

+Proteins are the molecular motors that drive all life, and most drugs are designed to interact with proteins.
+It is increasingly clear that water molecules at the surface of proteins control their structure and function; while researchers have developed methods that can study the structure of proteins, there are no accessible methods to spatially map the hydration water.
+We propose to develop and apply a magnetic resonance based spectroscopic method for routine, robust, and accessible measurements of the properties of these key surface water molecules.

 Why hydration water?
 --------------------